 When the exciting time comes to welcome your very own Scooby-Doo into your life, you’ll need to shell out for the initial puppy price and the puppy supplies.
 These supplies are the things that he’ll need to settle into his new home.
 You’ll then also have to add a year’s cost to that figure, as this includes the general day-to-day supplies that he needs.
 So, the first year is likely to be the most costly, and it’ll cost a minimum of $5,168.

 After that, the yearly cost will be an average of $2,698.
-This includes the basic supplies and other needs such as routine health checks and vaccinations, insurance, food, and more.
+This includes basic supplies and other needs such as routine health checks and vaccinations, insurance, food, and more.
 This figure does not include any additional medical or other costs that your Great Dane might need, such as training or boarding.
-This Giant breed is expected to live an average of 9 years.
+This giant breed is expected to live an average of 9 years.
 So we calculate that the basic average total cost of owning is $26,752.

-Factors That Affect Puppy Prices
+Factors That Affect Great Dane Puppy Prices

 So, why do breeders charge different prices for their pups?
 There are more factors than we can explain here, but here are the main considerations.